 Peer-to-peer (P2P) payment apps have made mobile money transfers very convenient for businesses and individuals.
-From splitting a restaurant bill with your friends or collecting payment for your local business, you've likely been using PayPal more than you would've thought of a few years ago.
+From splitting a restaurant bill with your friends or collecting payment for your local business, you've probably been using PayPal more than you would've thought of a couple of years ago.

 Apart from business transactions, PayPal Friends And Family, also called PPFF, is dedicated solely to non-commercial payments.
 But are there taxes you should be aware of?
 Does PayPal report to IRS on Friends And Family?

 In this article, we'll understand the tax implications of the IRS on PayPal.

 PayPal Friends And Family